EricRohlfs/blog/docs/introductionToCustomElements.md

 # Introduction to Custom Elements

-Custom Element support is possible now that Internet Explorer is dead.
+Custom Element support is possible now that Internet Explorer is officially end of life.

 ## Hello World Example
 ```